ataylor89/primes/README.md

     # Generate a list of primes, save to file, and print the first n primes
     python primetable.py -n 10 --showlist

-    # Generate a list of primes, save to file, and write a string representation to file
+    # Generate a list of primes, save to file, and write the first n primes to file
-    python primetable.py -n 10 -o primes.txt
+    python primetable.py -n 10 --showlist -o primes.txt

     # Generate a list of primes, save to file, and clock the time it takes to generate the first n primes
     python primetable.py -n 100 --showlist --time